Mason-McGough/chatgpt-quotes/README.md

 ![Graphic art of a bust generated with Stable Diffusion](static/logo.png)

+> As technology advances, it reverses the characteristics of every situation again and again.
+The age of automation is going to be the age of 'do it yourself.'

+-- Marshall McLuhan

+---

-A bare-bones ChatGPT plugin that retrieves thought-provoking quotes from famous figures throughout history.
+This is a bare-bones ChatGPT plugin that retrieves thought-provoking quotes from famous figures throughout history.
 For an in-depth walkthrough on this plugin, please read my article "ChatGPT Plugins Demystified: A Tutorial for Developers", which you can find on [my Medium page](https://medium.com/@masonmcgough).

 ## Setup